 About 20 kilometers south-southwest of the Face is a larger pyramidal structure first noticed by DiPietro and Molenaar.
 The D? pyramid appears to have five sides.
 One of the sides is shadowed and two of the sides appear to be degraded.
 The south face appears to be oriented almost exactly due south.

-Click here to go back to the new Face on Mars home page.
+Click here to go back to the Face on Mars home page.

 Carlotto, M.J. and Stein, M.C, "A method for searching for artificial objects on planetary surfaces," Journal of the British Interplanetary Society, Vol. 43, pp 209-216, 1990.